Quantum Architecture Search with Unsupervised Representation Learning: Related Work

 \paragraph{Quantum Architecture Search (QAS).} As discussed in the previous section, PQCs are essential as ansatz for various VQAs \citep{benedetti2019parameterized}.
 The expressive power and entangling capacity of PQCs play a crucial role in their optimization performance \citep{sim2019expressibility}.
 Poorly designed ansatz can suffer from limited expressive power or entangling capacity, making it difficult to reach the global minimum for an optimization problem.
 Moreover, such ansatz may be more prone to noise \citep{stilck2021limitations}, inefficiently utilize quantum resources, or lead to barren plateaus that hinder the optimization process \citep{mcclean2018barren, wang2021noise}.
 To address these challenges, QAS has been proposed as a systematic approach to identify optimal PQCs.
-The goal of QAS is to efficiently and effectively search for high-performance quantum circuits tailored to specific problems, minimizing the loss functions while adhering to constraints such as hardware qubit connections, native quantum gate sets, quantum noise models, training loss landscapes, and other practical considerations.
-Quantum architectures share many properties with neural network architectures, such as hierarchical, directed, and acyclic structures.
-As a result, QAS methods have been heavily inspired by techniques from NAS.
-Specifically, approaches such as greedy algorithms \citep{mitarai2018quantum, tang2021qubit}, evolutionary or genetic methods \citep{zhang2022evolutionary, ding2022evolutionary}, RL-based engines \citep{kuo2021quantum, ostaszewski2021reinforcement}, Bayesian optimization \citep{duong2022quantum}, and gradient-based methods \citep{zhang2022differentiable} have all been employed to discover improved PQCs for VQAs.
+Recent progress in QAS can be broadly grouped into several methodological families. \emph{Reinforcement-learning–based approaches}, such as QCDS, RL-QMLAS, RL-VQC, RL-QAOA \citep{Pirhooshyaran2021, kuo2021quantum, ostaszewski2021reinforcement, Khairy_2020}, and DRL-based circuit rewriting \citep{Foesel2021QuantumCircuitOptimization}, use policy agents to explore discrete circuit spaces or apply rewrite rules to improve existing circuits. \emph{Differentiable or gradient-based QAS methods} have been proposed by relaxing discrete gate choices into continuous mixtures~~\cite{zhang2022differentiable, pmlr-v202-wu23v}.
+While effective in settings where circuit architectures themselves can be continuously parameterized and optimized via gradients, these approaches rely on relaxation-specific assumptions and gradient access at the architecture level.
+In contrast, our work treats PQC architectures as discrete objects that are evaluated via task-level VQA executions, without assuming differentiability with respect to architectural choices.
+Exploration is instead carried out through a continuous latent embedding learned in an unsupervised manner.
+This distinction makes differentiable QAS complementary rather than directly comparable to the search setting considered in this work.\emph{Evolutionary methods} such as QAS-EA, EQAS, EQAS-PQC, QNEAT, MoG-VQE, and NACL \citep{du2022quantum, cincio2021machine, chivilikhin2020mogvqemultiobjectivegeneticvariational, zhang2022evolutionary, ding2022evolutionary, giovagnoli2023qneat, huang2022robust, franken2022quantum} evolve circuit structures via mutation--selection mechanisms, often incorporating multiobjective criteria or hardware-noise awareness.
+Other approaches include \emph{greedy search} \citep{tang2021qubit, PhysRevResearch.6.033033} and \emph{Bayesian optimization} \citep{duong2022quantum}.
 However, these methods require the evaluation of numerous quantum circuits, which is both time-consuming and computationally expensive.
 To mitigate this issue, predictor-based approaches \citep{zhang2021neural, he2023gnn} have been introduced, but they also face limitations.
 These approaches rely on large sets of labeled circuits to train predictors with generalized capabilities and introduce additional uncertainty into the search process, necessitating the reevaluation of candidate circuits.
-In this work, we propose a framework aimed at further addressing these challenges.